janboddez/aperture/README.md

 - The ability to really easily move or copy sources between different channels

 ## Remark
-Some things and files were somewhat reshuffled, to bring thins a bit more in line with most other Laravel projects.
+Certain files were somewhat reshuffled, to bring things a bit more in line with most other Laravel projects.
 Also, this fork was updated to Laravel 6 (LTS), which should recieve security updates until September 3, 2022.
 (Official support for Laravel 5.x has ended.)

 ## Fetch Original Content
 This feature can be enabled on a per-source basis, or triggered manually, in clients that support it, for specific posts.
 It supports XPath queries.